syncfusion-content/maui-docs/MAUI/TreeView/expand-collapse.md

 # Expand and Collapse in Xamarin TreeView (SfTreeView)

-The TreeView allows you to expand and collapse the nodes either by user interaction on the nodes or by programmatically.
+The TreeView allows you to expand and collapse the nodes through user interaction or programmatically.

 ##  Expand Action Target

- Expanding and Collapsing of nodes can be performed either by tapping the expander view or in both expander view and content view by setting the `ExpandActionTarget` property.
+Expanding and collapsing of nodes can be performed by tapping the expander view or by setting the `ExpandActionTarget` property in both the expander view and content view.

 {% tabs %}
 {% highlight xaml %}